letsdeel/deel-api-java-sdk/docs/MilestonesApi.md

 Create a Milestone

 Add a new milestone to a specific contract.
-Milestones represent distinct deliverables or phases in the contract and can include additional details such as attachments.
+Milestones represent distinct deliverables or phases in the contract and can include additional details such as attachments.  **Token scopes**: &#x60;milestones:write&#x60;

 ### Example
 ```java